Academic Advising for Master of Arts in International Relations Students Entering in August 2021

 6. Plan for the IR Capstone Seminar

 You will be required to participate in the IR capstone seminar, a one-credit foreign policy simulation exercise.
 This simulation will allow you to confront a structured foreign policy challenge.
-The capstone seminar will take place on Monday May 13 and
+The capstone seminar will take place in 2021.
+We will issue more details at the beginning of the year.

 The Capstone is the culminating experience of your first year of studies here at Maxwell, bridging the academic and professional aspects of your education and look forward to your active participation in this exciting course.